-If the acquisition of a business is to be successful, it has to begin with good preparation.
+If the acquisition or investment in a distressed business is to be successful, it has to begin with good preparation.
 The Gallamar Group has specific criteria we use to evaluate our potential targets.
-We have strict policies concerning the kinds of companies we get involved with and guidelines in place that filter out unsuitable ones.
-One such consideration is the identification of a viable business core and the company’s ability to maintain sufficient revenues during the turnaround process if the business is distressed or underperforming.
+We have strict policies concerning the kinds of companies we acquire with guidelines in place which filter out unsuitable ones.
+One such consideration is the identification of a viable business core and the company’s ability to maintain sufficient revenues during the turnaround process.

 In the event of an acquisition, financing is conducted simultaneously with the acquisition stage.
 Once the Gallamar Group and the seller(s) agree on price and terms, our principals have the responsibility for arranging and negotiating the necessary debt and equity financing.